 Good thing for me, I was neurotic enough about my face that I didn’t have time to spare on the other assets I was lacking.
 I also couldn’t easily gained weight due to not only an incredibly high metabolism, but because I got sick often.
 Sophomore year I was constantly throwing up from stress.
 If it wasn’t stress, it was diary or oily foods that had me running to the nearest restroom.

-Junior year I was getting better at caking my face and now curled my hair everyday.
+Junior year of high school I was getting better at caking my face and now curled my hair everyday.
 I was determined at that point, if I appeared less Asian, then I would be prettier and people would want to be my friend.
 Growing up in a predominantly white school did not help the self-esteem.
 The thing was, I had to have my makeup on.
 At all times.
 My boyfriend at the end of junior year made a couple comments:

-Tyler: “I don’t get how you have so much acne when you eat healthy”
+Ginger: “I don’t get how you have so much acne when you eat healthy”